kaitsull/kaitsull/README.md

 🌱  Shiny App for mFISH Analysis

 ### Collaborate
- 💞️  Always open to collaborating on
+ 💞️  Always open to collaborating on work automating and quantifying histology, as well as the analysis of transcriptomic data.
  💞️  I’m also looking to collaborate on projects that are looking to traverse the science-art rift